-Under a high emissions scenario, and without large investments in adaptation, an annual average of 7,200 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
-If global emissions decrease rapidly and there is a major scale up in protection (i.e. continued construction/raising of dikes) the annual affected population could be limited to about 100 people.
+Under a high emissions scenario, and without large investments in adaptation, an annual average of 31,800 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
+If global emissions decrease rapidly and there is a major scale up in protection (i.e. continued construction/raising of dikes) the annual affected population could be limited to less than 100 people.
 Adaptation alone will not offer sufficient protection, as sea level rise is a long-term process, with high emissions scenarios bringing increasing impacts well beyond the end of the century.

-Source: Human dynamics of climate change, technical report, Met Office, HM Government, UK, 2014
+Source: Human dynamics of climate change, technical report, Met Office,

-INFECTIOUS AND VECTOR-BORNE DISEASES Population at risk of malaria in Timor-Leste (in millions)
+INFECTIOUS AND VECTOR-BORNE DISEASES

+Population at risk of malaria in Maldives (in thousands)

-By 2070, under both high and low emissions scenarios about 2.76 million people are projected to be at risk of malaria, an increase from about 600,000 people at risk annually during the baseline period of 1961-1990.
+Towards 2070, under both high and low emissions scenarios about 25,000 people are projected to be at risk of malaria.
 Population growth can also cause increases in the population at-risk in areas where malaria presence is static in the future.